swiftlang/swift-evolution/proposals/0408-pack-iteration.md

   // Do-catch statement for short-circuiting as soon as two tuple elements are not equal. do {
-    repeat isEqual(each lhs, each rhs)
+    repeat try isEqual(each lhs, each rhs)
   } catch {
     return false
   }